Ajk4/pytoune/README.md

 * Currently in PyToune:
   * you can't easily create autoencoders.
 You are expected to give some labels for your data.
 However with autoencoder you are given only data!
+  * you can't create losses that are generated from train data only and not have any labels

-    You could work-around it, but those workaround break with more advanced scenarios.
+    You could work-around those, but those workaround break with more advanced scenarios.

   * you can't export arbitrary metrics that are not based on outputs.
 Ex:
     * tracking some internal model stats